Past MCTL Programs

 In this session, we used classroom case studies to stimulate discussion about faculty/staff responsibilities, classroom management techniques, and appropriate professional responses when mental health-related behaviors manifest inside and outside of the classroom.

-Campus Visit by Robin DeRosa – This event was co-sponsored by the Faculty Center for Teaching, the Digital Learning Team, and the Provost’s Office.
+Campus Visit by Robin DeRosa – This event was co-sponsored by the Muhlenberg Center for Teaching and Learning, the Digital Learning Team, and the Provost’s Office.
 Robin DeRosa is Professor and Chair of the Interdisciplinary Studies Program at Plymouth State University.
 Professor DeRosa, an advocate for Open Education, was at Muhlenberg to conduct a workshop (Working in the Open: Tools and Techniques to Open Learning) and give a public presentation (Open Education: Ownership, Access and the Place of Pedagogy).
 More information about Robin's work is available at https://robinderosa.net/about/.

-Modes of Reading: Papers, Screens, and the In-betweens – This discussion was co-sponsored by the Faculty Center for Teaching and the Writing Program Committee.
+Modes of Reading: Papers, Screens, and the In-betweens – This discussion was co-sponsored by the Muhlenberg Center for Teaching and Learning and the Writing Program Committee.

 This conversation was facilitated by Amy Corbin (Media and Communication), Alexandra Frazer (Psychology), and Daniel Leisawitz (Languages, Literatures, and Cultures).
 With the pervasiveness of digital devices, faculty and students now have many options with regard to modes used for reading, writing, and note-taking.
 This conversation focused on examining the pedagogical advantages, benefits, and limitations of these different modes from both faculty and student perspectives.
 Faculty facilitators shared classroom experiences, examples, and observations about learning patterns when different modes of reading have been woven into their courses.